-The basic Squarespace template allows you to change just about every aspect of your blog page, from the fonts, headers and backgrounds all the way down to just how wide you want your columns to be and in what order.
-Each module is movable so you can change the configuration of the widgets and plug-ins that display on your blog as well as add and delete them at will.
-The number of widgets and plug-ins are your disposal are more than the average user will need and include all the most common ones, like blogrolls, link lists, calendars and polls.
+The basic Squarespace template allows you to change just about every aspect of your blog page, from the fonts, headers and backgrounds to just how wide you want your columns to be and the order they appear in.
+Each module is movable, so you can change the configuration of the widgets and plugins that display on your blog as well as add or delete them.
+There are more widgets and plugins at your disposal than the average user will need, including all the most common ones, like blogrolls, link lists, calendars and polls.

 Posting blogs in the Squarespace interface is a pretty standard affair.
 A text box allows you to format your text with all the basic word processing tools.
 If you prefer to alter your text and formatting at the HTML level, there is an option to view the code.

-As we mentioned above, Squarespace is one of the few blog services that comes with traffic stat tracking built-in.
-Most other services require you to install a third party plug-in.
-Squarespace's stat service tracks most of the salient data you might want to know.
+As we mentioned above, Squarespace is one of the few blog services that comes with built-in traffic stat tracking.
+Most other services require you to install a third-party plugin.
+Squarespace's stat service tracks most of the data you might want to know.
 In fact, if you only want to create a personal blog, the stats will be far more than you need.
-But if you are creating a public or business blog, they will be quite useful.
+However, if you are creating a public or business blog, they will be quite useful.

-Squarespace stats are monitored and displayed in real-time through simple graphs and charts.
+Squarespace stats are monitored and displayed in real time through simple graphs and charts.
 The service tracks visitors and page views, and it even differentiates between human and bot hits to your pages, a useful bit of data that other services don't provide.
 You can also easily view where your posts rank on Google searches.
-Squarespace even keeps track of where people go once they reach your site, whether visitors see other pages on your blog or go to other sites altogether.
+Squarespace even keeps track of where people go once they reach your site, whether they see other pages on your blog or go to other sites.

-If you plan on having a blog with more than one author, the Squarespace system can track all changes that were made and who made them.
+If you have a blog with more than one author, the Squarespace system can track all changes and who made them.
 This is a particularly useful way to manage content if you have more than one contributor.

-Squarespace has a surprisingly thorough resource for its users in case of problems or questions.
+Squarespace has surprisingly thorough resources for its users in case of problems or questions.
 Of course, a robust support system is only appropriate if you are using a paid service.
-The standard methods of customer support, email and FAQ, are there.
-But Squarespace also provides a very thorough set of documents and Webpages that explain how the product works and answers many basic questions.
-There are video tutorials to show how the site works and what features are available.
-And there is a user forum available to all Squarespace users where people can ask and answer common questions and technical issues.
+The standard methods of customer support, email and FAQs, are there.
+Squarespace also provides a detailed set of documents that explain how the product works and answer many basic questions.
+Video tutorials show how the site works and what features are available.
+It also has a forum where all Squarespace users can ask and answer common questions and technical issues.

-Squarespace is an excellent option for those that want to create a unique blog with reliable hosting.
-Even though it costs more than the average blog service, the features and hosting options are well worth the price tag.
+Squarespace is an excellent option if you want to create a unique blog with reliable hosting.
+The features and hosting options are well worth the price tag.
 Squarespace is the full blog service package.
-Be sure to check out all of our reviews on blog services.

 Squarespace has an easy-to-navigate interface and is a good choice for beginners.